-Only net occupied areas are to be included and must be consistent across all calculations for this credit.
+Only net occupied areas are to be included and must be consistent across all calculations.

-For locations where the average maximum temperature during the hottest month is below 30°C, a space shall be considered naturally ventilated where the total operable opening area is no less than 4% of the floor area.
+For locations where the average maximum temperature during the hottest month is below 30°C (Sapa, Đà Lạt, Tam Đảo), a space shall be considered naturally ventilated where the total operable opening area is no less than 5% of the floor area.

-For locations where the hottest month average maximum temperature is above 30°C, a space shall be considered to be naturally ventilated if it meets at least one of the following two requirements.
+For locations where the hottest month average maximum temperature is above 30°C, a space shall be considered as naturally ventilated if it meets requirements of at least one of the two methods described below: Prescriptive method or Performance method.